luugiathuy/luugiathuy.github.io/_posts/2011-09-15-create-frame-buffer-object-opengl.md

 {% endhighlight %}

 That's for depth buffer of FBO.
 Now if our FBO need to have stencil buffer to support stencil testing, we have to create and attach it to the FBO.
-OpenGL support `GL_DEPTH24_STENCIL8` format type for texture and render buffer object (24 bit for depth buffer, 8 bit for stencil) and this is most people did to support depth and stencil buffers.
+OpenGL supports `GL_DEPTH24_STENCIL8` format type for texture and render buffer object (24 bit for depth buffer, 8 bit for stencil) and this is most people did to support depth and stencil buffers.
 For render buffer object, we just need to change the `glRenderbufferStorage` and `glFramebufferRenderbuffer` functions to:

 {% highlight cpp %}
 glRenderbufferStorage(GL_RENDERBUFFER, GL_DEPTH24_STENCIL8, inScreenWidth, inScreenHeight);